Does the 220 PeV Event at KM3NeT Point to New Physics?

 Here, $g_b'$ is a product of the gauge coupling $g_b$ and a sterile neutrino charge under a new symmetry group.
 Since we are interested in the matter potential associated with scattering at momentum transfer $Q^2=0$, it is convenient to represent the above terms in the effective field theory framework \cite{Pospelov:2011ha,Kopp:2014fha}

 This expression is obtained after integrating out $V^\mu$ (note that the mass of the introduced vector boson, $m_V$, always satisfies $m_V^2\gg Q^2 =0$).
 In \cref{eq:lowE}, $p$ and $n$ represent protons and neutrons, and $G_B=g_b g_b'/m_V^2$.
 The sterile neutrino matter potential can then be written as $V_s=G_B n_\text{nuc}$ \cite{Pospelov:2011ha,Kopp:2014fha}, where $n_\text{nuc}=n_p+n_n$ is the nucleon number density in matter.
 For $V_s\gg G_F n_e$, the difference between the sterile and active neutrino matter potential, $V$, is approximately equal to $V_s$.
 We parameterize $V_s$ using the dimensionless quantity $\epsilon_{ss}=G_B/(\sqrt{2} G_F)$, which represents the ratio of the new baryonic interaction strength to Fermi's interaction strength.
 In the literature \cite{Pospelov:2011ha,Harnik:2012ni,Pospelov:2012gm}, $\epsilon_{ss}$ values up to $\mathcal{O}(10^2-10^3)$ have been explored.
 Upon investigating the effects of $\epsilon_{ss}$ on neutrino oscillations, we find that values $|\epsilon_{ss}| < 10^3$ typically lead to deviations smaller than a few percent for atmospheric neutrinos.
 Note that such an interaction strength precisely addresses the $L^2/L_{\text{res}}^2\ll 1$ problem for KM3NeT and makes the propagation length in Earth comparable to the resonant oscillation length.
 We should stress that limits on $\epsilon_{ss}$ become more severe if a sterile neutrino mixes with several active neutrinos; constraints arising from solar neutrino data in a scenario where a sterile neutrino mixes with an electron neutrino are particularly restrictive \cite{Kopp:2014fha}.
 However, in this work, we consider sterile neutrino mixing only with a muon neutrino.
 The generation of muon neutrino flux via oscillations is crucial, as muon neutrinos can produce muon tracks at KM3NeT through SM charged current interactions, explaining the recent observation.
-For $E_\nu=220$ PeV and propagation in water/rock ($\rho\approx 1-2.2 \, \text{g}/\text{cm}^3$, $n_\text{nuc}\approx \rho/m_p$), MSW resonance occurs for $\sqrt{\Delta m^2}\approx m_s \simeq 2\times 10^{-1} \sqrt{\epsilon_{ss}}$ keV, where $m_s$ is the sterile neutrino mass.
-For $\epsilon_{ss}\simeq\mathcal{O}(100)$, a keV-scale sterile neutrino will undergo resonance in the Earth en route to the KM3NeT detector.
-We do not assume constant density matter, as propagation of sterile neutrinos in the direction corresponding to the detected event at KM3NeT involves passage through both rock and water (see \cref{fig:schematic}); we take the former (latter) to be $100$ km ($47$ km) long.
+For $E_\nu=220$ PeV and propagation in water/rock ($\rho\approx 1-2.2 \, \text{g}/\text{cm}^3$, $n_\text{nuc}\approx \rho/m_p$), MSW resonance occurs for $\sqrt{\Delta m^2}\approx m_s \simeq 2\times 10^{-1} \sqrt{|\epsilon_{ss}|}$ keV, where $m_s$ is the sterile neutrino mass.
+For $-\epsilon_{ss}\simeq\mathcal{O}(100)$, a keV-scale sterile neutrino will undergo resonance in the Earth en route to the KM3NeT detector.
+Propagation of sterile neutrinos in the direction corresponding to the detected event at KM3NeT involves passage through both rock and water (see \cref{fig:schematic}); we take the former (latter) to be $100$ km ($47$ km) long, with rock (water) density of $2.2~\rm{g}/\rm{cm}^3$ ($1~\rm{g}/\rm{cm}^3$).
+We assume constant density matter, with an average density of $1.82~\rm{g}/\rm{cm}^3$.
+A more detailed treatment with varying densities would only change this picture marginally.
 To this end, we solve the Schr{\"o}dinger equation which is governed by the following Hamiltonian in the ($\nu_\mu$, $\nu_s$) flavor basis